Domestic Dreamboat

 Instructions

-• Poke 5-10 holes in each chicken wing with a paring knife.
-Heat oil in a large skillet over medium high heat.
+3. Poke 5-10 holes in each chicken wing with a paring knife.
+Heat 1 teaspoon canola oil in a large skillet over medium-high heat.
 Place chicken wings in a single layer in the skillet and cook until golden brown, 5-6 minutes.
 Flip wings and cook until browned on the second side, 4-5 more minutes.
 Remove chicken wings from skillet with tongs and place into a bowl.

-• Return the empty skillet to medium high heat.
-Add the sausage and cook until browned, 4-6 minutes, breaking it up into small pieces as it cooks.
+4. Return the empty skillet to medium-high heat.
+Add 8 ounces sweet Italian sausage, and cook until browned, 4-6 minutes, breaking it up into small pieces as it cooks.
 Remove from skillet with a slotted spoon and place on a paper towel lined plate.

-• Reduce heat to medium and melt the butter in the skillet.
-Add the onion, celery and ¼ teaspoon salt.
+5. Reduce heat to medium and melt 2 Tablespoons unsalted butter in the skillet.
+Add the chopped onion, chopped celery and ¼ teaspoon salt.
 Cook until the vegetables are soft, 6-8 minutes.
-Add the thyme, sage and pepper and cook until fragrant, about 30 seconds.
+Add 1 teaspoon dried thyme, 1 teaspoon dried sage, and ½ teaspoon ground black pepper and cook until fragrant, about 30 seconds.
 Slowly pour in ½ cup of the chicken broth, scraping the browned bits off the bottom of the skillet.
 Remove from heat.

-• In a medium bowl, whisk together the remaining ¾ cup chicken broth, eggs, ½ teaspoon salt and any accumulated juices from the chicken wings.
-Add the vegetable mixture, sausage, dried cranberries, pecans and egg mixture to the bowl with the dried bread and toss to combine.
+6. In a medium bowl, whisk together the remaining ¾ cup chicken broth, 2 large eggs, ½ teaspoon salt, and any accumulated juices from the chicken wings.
+Add the vegetable mixture, sausage, ½ cup dried cranberries, ½ cup pecan halves, and egg mixture to the bowl with the dried bread and toss to combine.

 Notes